-The shocking truth is I didn’t like fish congee when I was a kid.
+The truth is I didn’t like fish congee when I was a kid.
 No, it wasn’t because of how it tasted.
-Instead it was because my family ate it so frequently that I got fed up with eating it again and again.
-Now when I’m older, a little wiser and more importantly live inland where seafood is not as abundant as in my hometown, I really appreciate how delicious and comforting fish congee is.
+Instead, it was because my family ate it so frequently that I got fed up with eating it again and again.
+Now when I live inland where seafood is not as abundant as in my hometown, I really appreciate how delicious and comforting fish congee is.

 Cooking Vietnamese Fish Congee (Chao ca)

 The main ingredients are rice, water, fish fillet and fish scraps (like head, tail and/or bones).
 To infuse the rice porridge with flavors of the sea, you need more than just fish fillet.
 You can use whole fish (and then separate into head, tail and fillet) or just fish bones and fillet.